Nursing BSc (Hons) (Adult, Children's & Mental Health)

 - 50% of your course spent on placement

 - Benefit from our new Clinical Skills Suites

 UCAS tariff points

-Candidates applying for BSc (Hons) Adult, Mental Health or Child Nursing will need to demonstrate the following entry requirements:
+Candidates applying for BSc (Hons) Nursing, Adult, Mental Health or Children's field of practice will need to demonstrate the following entry requirements:

 - Evidence of recent academic study (within 5 years)

-- Academic IELTS 7.0 (if English is not your first language)
+- Academic IELTS 7.0 with a score of at least 7.0 in each component (if English is not your first language)

 If your qualifications are not listed, please contact the Admissions Office for advice.

 If you are currently at school or college they will be able to guide you through the online application process.
 If you are not currently studying at a school or college you should visit www.ucas.com.

 From 1 August 2017 new students in England on nursing courses will have access to a support package of tuition fee loans and support for living costs, rather than getting an NHS grant.
 See more funding information.